 What is this?

-This fix makes Mass Effect use raw mouse input and removes the game’s mouse acceleration.
+This fix makes Metro 2033 Redux and Metro Last Light Redux use raw mouse input to solve the issue of different sensitivities for horizontal and vertical movement.
+It also changes the sensitivity range to more reasonable values.
 It is easy to install and use and does not require any external configuration.

-This fix removes the acceleration by acquiring raw mouse input and injecting it directly into the game’s input function.
+This fix removes these problems by acquiring raw mouse input and injecting it directly into the game’s input function.

 - Raw mouse input

 - No additional smoothing or positive/negative mouse acceleration